Green moong usli (stir-fry) step-by-step recipe with video and photos.

 - 2-3 tablespoon coconut grated, for garnish

 - Wash the green moong dal and soak for 1-2 hours

 - Rinse well.
-Boil with 2 cups of water and salt until it is cooked but has some firmness.
-Drain all the water and set aside
+Boil with 2 cups of water and salt until it is cooked but has some firmness (15-18 minutes).
+Drain all the water and set it aside

 - Heat a frying pan or kadhai and add coconut oil.
 Add mustard seeds and let it splutter

-- Add cumin, curry leaves, ginger paste and asafoetida.
+- Add cumin, curry leaves, ginger paste, green chilli, and asafoetida.
 Saute for a few seconds

-- Add the onions and chilli and stir fry until onions are translucent.
+- Add the onions and stir fry until the onions are translucent.